Kerry loves to write about gardening, nutrition, sustainability, and entertainment.

-Rare and Endangered Sheep Breeds
+Rare Sheep Breeds

 Heritage sheep breeds are good choices for small flocks because they are typically hardier and more self-sufficient than many commercial breeds.
 Unfortunately, many heritage breeds are now rare.
 Keeping a flock of heritage sheep not only offers the opportunity to enjoy raising these gentle animals, but also to help save an endangered part of our agricultural heritage.